Week 2. Computer Aided Design

 Step 1 — Output Flange with 6 Mounting Holes (Sketch 12)

 The first element I tackled was the output interface — the top flange of the reducer that bolts directly to the next structural link in the robotic arm.
-Starting from the output and working inward is a good design strategy: it ensures the reducer will actually fit the arm before committing to the internal geometry.
+I decided to start from the output and work inward — this way I made sure the reducer would actually fit the arm before committing to the internal geometry.

 Sketch 12 defines the top output flange and features:

-- Six M3 mounting holes at 60° intervals on a shared bolt circle — six holes instead of four for much better load distribution, since this is the highest-stress mechanical interface in the entire joint.
-Bolts here experience both axial tension and shear loading simultaneously.
+• Six M3 mounting holes at 60° intervals on a shared bolt circle — six holes instead of four for much better load distribution, since this is the highest-stress mechanical interface in the entire joint

 Step 2 — Sketch 10: Ring Gear & Planet Layout with Full Dimensions

 This is the most geometrically complex and dimensionally critical sketch in the entire model.
-It defines the internal ring gear and precisely positions all planet gears, with every key dimension annotated directly on the sketch so nothing is left ambiguous.
+It defines the internal ring gear and precisely positions all planet gears, with every key dimension annotated directly on the sketch.

 Key dimensions visible in this sketch:

-(pitch_radius_sun + pitch_radius_planet) - Ring gear pitch circle: Ø83.6 mm — the working pitch diameter of the internal ring gear that all planet gears mesh against
+• Ring gear pitch circle: Ø83.6 mm — the working pitch diameter of the internal ring gear

-The 13.394 mm center distance is not a guess — it was calculated from the gear module and tooth counts to ensure zero tooth interference.
-In Onshape, I verified this by overlaying all gear profiles in the same sketch and visually confirming that teeth mesh correctly with proper clearance.
-Getting this dimension wrong would cause the gears to either seize (teeth collide) or have excessive backlash (too much slop in the joint).
+The 13.394 mm center distance is not a guess — I calculated it from the gear module and tooth counts to ensure zero tooth interference.
+I then verified it in Onshape by overlaying all gear profiles in the same sketch and visually confirming that teeth mesh correctly with proper clearance.

 Step 3 — Sun Gear Sketch: 55-Tooth Driving Gear

 The sun gear is the heart of the planetary system — it is attached directly to the stepper motor shaft and simultaneously drives all planet gears at once.
-Any geometric error in the sun gear propagates through the entire transmission, so this sketch was built with extra care.
+I built this sketch with extra care since any geometric error here propagates through the entire transmission.

-- Tooth profile: involute — constructed manually in Onshape using arc segments, tangency constraints, and bilateral mirror operations to guarantee perfectly symmetric teeth
+• Tooth profile: involute — constructed manually in Onshape using arc segments, tangency constraints, and bilateral mirror operations

 Step 4 — Extrude 4: Flange Cover at 2.2 mm

-With the output flange sketch fully defined, it was extruded to create the physical cover plate of the reducer.
-The depth of 2.2 mm was not arbitrary — it was chosen based on three practical constraints:
+With the output flange sketch fully defined, I extruded it to create the physical cover plate of the reducer.
+I chose the depth of 2.2 mm based on three practical constraints:

-- It matches the standard thickness of laser-cut or machined aluminum plate readily available in Fab Lab environments, meaning this part can be directly fabricated without special material orders
+• It matches the standard thickness of laser-cut or machined aluminum plate available in our Fab Lab

-- It keeps the total axial height of the reducer as compact as possible, which is critical for a manipulator arm where every millimeter of link length affects reach and leverage
+• It keeps the total axial height of the reducer as compact as possible

-- At 2.2mm of aluminum (or equivalent printed material), the cover has sufficient bending stiffness to not flex under the axial preload forces generated by the gear mesh
+• At 2.2mm the cover has sufficient bending stiffness to not flex under the axial preload forces from the gear mesh

 Step 5 — Sketch 6: Housing Flange with Bolt Holes

-After extruding the cover geometry, I went back to define the structural top flange of the housing body itself — the flat circular rim that the cover plate bolts down onto.
-Sketch 6 defines the flange geometry:
+After extruding the cover geometry, I went back to define the structural top flange of the housing body itself.
+Sketch 6 defines:

-- The outer diameter of the flange, set slightly larger than the gear housing cylinder below it to create a clean visible lip
+• The outer diameter of the flange, set slightly larger than the gear housing cylinder below it to create a visible lip

-- Four M3 bolt holes at 90° intervals on a shared bolt circle — these are the fastener positions where M3×10 socket head cap screws clamp the cover plate to the housing body
+• Four M3 bolt holes at 90° intervals on a shared bolt circle

-- A central clearance hole for the planet carrier output shaft to pass through freely without contact
+• A central clearance hole for the planet carrier output shaft to pass through freely

 Step 6 — Sketch 2: Spur Gear Ring Profile

-With the housing frame established, the next step was defining the outer ring gear — the fixed internal gear that forms the outer mechanical boundary of the planetary system.
-The ring gear is fixed to the housing, meaning it does not rotate.
-It is the reaction element: as the sun gear drives the planets, the planets push against the ring gear, and since the ring is fixed, they are forced to orbit around the sun instead.
+With the housing frame established, I moved on to defining the outer ring gear — the fixed internal gear that forms the outer mechanical boundary of the planetary system.
+The ring gear is fixed to the housing and does not rotate — it is the reaction element.

-- Module: 1 mm — identical to all other gears so they all mesh correctly
+• Module: 1 mm — identical to all other gears

 Step 7 — Extrude 1: Creating the Housing Base

-- Type: New solid — this created the very first 3D body in the Part Studio, which all subsequent features would either add to or subtract from
+• Type: New solid — this created the very first 3D body in the Part Studio

-The 8mm depth was determined by the gear tooth height (which is 2 × module = 2mm for module 1 gears) plus clearance above and below the gear face for structural material.
-Going thinner would leave insufficient wall thickness around the teeth and risk breakage; going thicker adds unnecessary weight and axial length to the arm joint.
+The 8mm depth was determined by the gear tooth height (2 × module = 2mm) plus clearance above and below the gear face for structural material.

 Step 8 — Importing the Nema 17 Stepper Motor & Base Reference Sketch